divyanshs18/Smartsense_assignment_divyansh_saini/README.md

 Key Files
 email_management.py: This contains the complete implementation of the email classifier and automated response system. requirements.txt: This file lists the Python dependencies required to run the project.
-Dockerfile: This file is provided to containerize the application and make it easily deployable.

 How It Works
 The system uses TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to convert email text into numerical representations, followed by a neural network that classifies the email into one of the three categories.